regolith-labs/ore/README.md

 ## Supply

-Ore protects holders from runaway supply inflation.
-Regardless of how many miners are active, the supply growth rate is strictly bounded to a range of `0 ≤ R ≤ 2 ORE/min`.
+Ore is designed to protect holders from runaway supply inflation, regardless of how many miners are active.
+Supply growth is strictly bounded to a rate of `0 ≤ R ≤ 2 ORE/min`.
 In other words, linear.
-The reward rate – amount paid out to miners per valid hash – dynamically adjusts every 60 seconds to maintain a target average supply growth rate of `1 ORE/min`.
-This growth rate was chosen for its straightforward simplicity and predictability.
+The mining reward – amount paid out to miners per valid hash – dynamically adjusts every 60 seconds to maintain a target rate of `1 ORE/min`.
+This level was chosen for its simplicity and predictability.

 ## Program